Derek Carr Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Matchup vs. Kansas City

-- Carr averaged 249.4 passing yards per game in 11 matchups against the Chiefs, 8.1 yards less than his over/under for Sunday.
+- In 11 matchups against the Chiefs, Carr averaged 249.4 passing yards per game, 8.1 yards below his over/under in Sunday's game.

-- Carr threw a touchdown pass nine times and multiple TDs in five of those matchups against the Chiefs.
+- Carr threw one touchdown pass nine times and multiple TDs five times against the Chiefs.

 - Note: Carr's stats vs. Chiefs date back to 2016.